 Livingstone & the Victoria Falls

 Lusaka - Livingstone.
-Heading south we travel to Livingtone on day 22 and set up camp at the Waterfront campsite on the banks of the mighty Zambezi River, just a few kilometres from Victoria Falls.
+Heading south we travel to Livingtone on day 22 and set up camp at the Waterfront campsite on the banks of the mighty Zambezi River, just a few kilometers from Victoria Falls.
 This will be our home for the next four nights.
 During your stay in Livingstone a visit Mosi oa Tunya National Park to see the spectacular Victoria Falls is included.
 Don’t forget your raincoat to keep you and your camera dry!

 Spend your time in Livingstone at leisure.
 There's plenty to keep you entertained!
 Explore Livingstone and perhaps cross the border to see the Zimbabwe side of the falls.
 You can also enjoy a whole range of optional activities which are available to book locally, such as rafting, bungee jumping, river cruises, and flights over the falls, to name a few.